Tax Credits: Understanding self-employment

 It is important that they give HMRC their actual (final) income otherwise HMRC will finalise the claim for the previous tax year using the estimated figure which may not be correct.
 This could potentially lead to penalties and overpayments.

-Where a claimant makes a claim for universal credit (UC) in the same tax year that they have claimed tax credits, their tax credit claim will be terminated at the point of their UC claim.
-The tax credit award may be subject to ‘in-year’ finalisation and there are different rules for how to calculate income from self-employment for in-year finalisation.
+Where a claimant makes a claim for universal credit (UC) in the same tax year that they have claimed tax credits, or they are issued with a migration notice or tax credit closure notice, the tax credit award may be subject to ‘in-year’ finalisation and there are different rules for how to calculate income from self-employment for in-year finalisation.